-My first home had an indoor swimming pool.
-One day I turned off the dehumidifier without realizing that the walls would perspire.
-The dampness caused subterranean termites to crawl out of hiding and zip around the room.
-As a result, I paid a small fortune for pest extermination, painting and floor covering replacement.
+You buy your dream home with an enticing, indoor swimming pool, then you turn off the dehumidifier one cold day without realizing that the walls will perspire.
+The dampness causes subterranean termites to crawl out of hiding and zip around the room.
+As a result, you pay a small fortune for pest extermination, painting, and floor covering replacement.

 Who Buys Homes With Swimming Pools?

 Most homebuyers fall into one of three categories when it comes to buying a home with a pool:

 - They won't look at a home without a pool.
 A pool is paramount because a home is not a home without one.
 Pools are especially popular in warm states where they're used year-round.

 - They won't look at a home with a pool.
 Buyers with small children are often concerned about accidental deaths by drowning, with good reason.
 Others simply don't want the upkeep or expense of a pool.

 - They've never thought about a pool.
 These buyers might face a quick decision they hadn't anticipated if a home offers everything else they're looking for but it also has a pool.
 Some might buy the house and fill the pool with rocks.

 Homebuyers with teenage children, those with a good bit of money to spend, and exercise enthusiasts are commonly the most interested in homes with swimming pools.